 This Cinnamon Ice Cream recipe is both refreshing and warming all at at once, making it ideal for any season.
 And the rich creamy texture is so dreamy!
 I love cinnamon and I can’t imagine life in my kitchen without it.

 It’s as crucial a staple as olive oil or butter as far as I’m concerned.
 And I’d be very surprised if any of you didn’t have cinnamon in your pantry.
 Do you?

 - This heavenly spice is packed with health benefits and adds warmth and delicious flavor to both sweet and savory recipes.

 - It’s a sweet, aromatic spice that comes from the inner bark of the Ceylon cinnamon tree.
 Among other things, it’s a natural anticoagulant (blood thinner) that can increase blood circulation and boosts metabolic activity.

 You know how you often hear that red wine and chocolate are healthy in moderation?
 Well I’ve been hearing more and more recently that a little bit of cinnamon everyday is super healthy — so what do I do?

 Yep, I make a cinnamon ice cream recipe. 😉

 I add cinnamon to everything from rich soups and stews, to sweet cookies and pies — and today, to ice cream!
-Straight up Cinnamon Ice Cream, that is.
+Straight up Cinnamon Ice Cream recipe, that is.